-I. Probationary Period:

-- New Hire: The probationary period for a newly hired employee shall be six (6) months.
+- I. Probationary Period: - New Hire: The probationary period for a newly hired employee shall be six (6) months.
 At the option of the Employer, the probationary period of a newly hired probationary employee may be extended, not to exceed three (3) additional months.
 Provided, the extended probationary period shall not affect the employee's eligibility for scheduled increases in rate of pay.
 Newly hired probationary employees may be terminated at any time during or at the conclusion of his/her probationary test period. - 2.
 Promoted Employee: The probationary period for a promoted employee shall be three (3) months; provided, at the option of the Employer, the probationary period may be extended, not to exceed three (3) additional months.
 Promoted employees may be deemed to have failed the probationary status at any time during or at the conclusion of the test period.
-In the event the employee fails probation in the promotional position, the employee shall be restored to his/her position or an equivalent position in the same wage grade. - J. Promotion: Advancement from one job classification to a higher job classification within the Road and/or ER&R Division of the Department of Public Works.

-- K. Regular Employee: An employee in a budgeted position, who has successfully completed his/her probationary employment period.
+In the event the employee fails probation in the promotional position, the employee shall be restored to his/her position or an equivalent position in the same wage grade. - J. Promotion: Advancement from one job classification to a job classification with a higher pay range. - K. Regular Employee: An employee in a budgeted position, who has successfully completed his/her probationary employment period.
 Regular employees are credited with continuous service from the date of hire. - L. Seniority: Length of credited service with the Public Works Department by an employee, which includes periods of authorized paid leave, temporary layoffs not to exceed two (2) years, and time between separation and re-employment not exceeding thirty (30) days. - M. Supervisors: Below are the Supervisor classifications currently in the Council bargaining unit: - Maintenance and Operations (M&O) Crew Supervisor

 Supervisory functions are identified in the applicable position descriptions of these classifications, and they include as key elements of a supervisor's duties conducting performance coaching and evaluations and issuing disciplinary actions (oral, written), as necessary and appropriate for violations of Kitsap County and Departmental policies and directives.
-In order to avoid conflicts of interest when a supervisor performs duties ascribed to his/her supervisory position while also being a member of a union, at no time will an M&O Crew Supervisor be assigned performance evaluation or disciplinary duties for members of his/her same union.